 For over four decades, Andy Bartlett, a Sphera solution consultant for Operational Risk Management, has been helping companies in hazardous industries keep their people, assets and, ultimately, reputation safe.
 Let’s just say he’s seen some things along the way.
-Learn more about Andy’s career and his perspective on what caused or likely caused historic incidents as he discusses accidents and safety measures with James Tehrani, Spark’s editor-in-chief only on the SpheraNOW podcast.
+Learn more about Andy’s career and his perspective on what caused or likely caused historic incidents as he discusses accidents and safety measures, only on the SpheraNOW podcast.

 In the first installment of “Andy’s Almanac on Accidents,” Andy Bartlett discusses incidents from early in his career, including the time he accidentally burned some of the skin off his own hands after water with chemicals in it got into his gauntlets.
 “Every time you look at incidents, you learn things,” he said.
 You can, too.